-We also offer the following after school courses:
+We also offer the following after school course:

-- Further Maths - Higher Project Qualification (HPQ)
+Higher Project Qualification (HPQ)

-These after school programmes are in addition to your KS4 options.
-Both lead to level 2 qualifications, and are a great way to stretch and challenge yourself.
+This after school programme is in addition to your KS4 options.
+It will lead to Level 2 qualification, and is a great way to stretch and challenge yourself.